JOMOLHARI (CHOMOLHARI) TREK BHUTAN

-The Jomalhari (Chomalhari) trek, is one of the most popular treks in Bhutan.
+The Jomolhari (Chomolhari) trek, is one of the most popular treks in Bhutan.
 Starting at Drukgyel Dzong, this trek passes through fields into deep forested valleys, which gradually lead to high altitude pastures.
-Ranging in altitudes from 2500m - almost 5000m, the trek covers a wide range of landscapes with the opportunities to see the incredible Mount Jomalhari from Jomalhari Base Camp.
-The Jomalhari trek is perfect for people who want to experience the richness of landscape that Bhutan has to offer.
-Mt Jomalhari is one of the most beautiful mountains in the world.
-Standing on the border of China and Bhutan Jomalhari rises to 7314m and is considered to be a sacred mountain and worshiped by both the Bhutanese and Tibetans.
-The Deity of Jomalhari finds its place next to Lord Budha in a monastery located just below the base camp of this great mountain.
+Ranging in altitudes from 2500m - almost 5000m, the trek covers a wide range of landscapes with the opportunities to see the incredible Mount Jomolhari from Jomolhari Base Camp.
+The Jomolhari trek is perfect for people who want to experience the richness of landscape that Bhutan has to offer.
+Mt Jomolhari is one of the most beautiful mountains in the world.
+Standing on the border of China and Bhutan Jomolhari rises to 7314m and is considered to be a sacred mountain and worshiped by both the Bhutanese and Tibetans.
+The Deity of Jomolhari finds its place next to Lord Budha in a monastery located just below the base camp of this great mountain.

 Day-1: Arrive Paro - Thimphu